anchtun1212/master-spring/spring-mvc-thymeleaf/README.md

 3- Using @RequestParam and @PathVariable

-4- Validation the input using Java Bean & Hibernate Validators
+4- Validation the input using Java Bean

+5- Beans Web scopes